 There will be 5 homeworks during the quarter.
 These homeworks will be prescriptive and involve performing a set of programming related tasks in R. The deliverables will be R code, output and related discussions.
 There is no final exam but rather a take home final project.
 You may discuss the homeworks with other students, but you must write your own code.
 If you use code from any outside source, then it must be attributed in your homework code itself.

-Homework should be submitted to Canvas as text files for code and PDF files for output.
+When appropriate, homeworks will be run through Turnitin to determine originality.
+Plagiarized code will receive a 0.
+Homework should be submitted to Canvas as text files for code and PDF files for any required output.
+Late homeworks are penalized by 25% up to 1 day late and 50% up to two days late.
+Homeworks more than two days late will receive a 0.